dagonaut/trophy/bellmead/trophy/jorando/sets/Whispering Marshes/items/Priests Jaw Bone.md

 _"He spoke of salvation until the end.
 Now, his silence speaks louder."_

 **Effect:** Once per session, grants immunity to fear or compels a nearby spirit to answer one question truthfully.
-May cause 1 Ruin if overused.
+Maybe treacherous if overused.

 Lore Link: [[Waterlogged Journal]]